Gastrooesophageal reflux disease in infants

 • Holding the infant in a head elevated position for 20–30 minutes after feeding may reduce GOR

-• Prone sleeping or inclining the sleep surface is not recommended in infants due to the risk of SIDS
+• Do not recommend prone/side sleeping or inclining the sleep surface due to the risk of SIDS

 Thickened feeds